-This page gives an overview of the Pythonista UI and also contains some useful tips and tricks to help you get the most out of it.
+This page provides an overview of Pythonista’s user interface, and also contains some useful tips and tricks to help you get the most out of it.

-The Pythonista UI is divided into three panels: The script library, the code editor, and the interactive prompt.
+Pythonista is divided into three panels: The script library, the code editor, and the interactive prompt, which also contains the documentation viewer.
 You can switch between these panels with left and right swipe gestures.

 The script library shows all the scripts you’ve written and those that are included as examples.
-You can either view them as a list, or as code snippet previews.
-Tap the button in the lower-right corner to switch between the two viewing modes.
+You can either view them as a list of file names, or as code snippet previews.
+The view mode can be changed by tapping the ... button.

-You can get to the prompt at any time by swiping from the right edge of the screen.
-This area is also used for text output of any scripts that you run and for keyboard input (e.g. when you use the raw_input() function, see the included Random Numbers script for an example).
+You can get to the prompt at any time with a left swipe gesture.
+This area is also used for text output of any scripts that you run and for keyboard input.

 If you’ve used any programming editor before, you’ll probably feel right at home in Pythonista.
 For the most part, the editor behaves very similar to any other text area on iOS, but there are some additional features that might not be obvious at first.

 First off, the keyboard contains additional keys with special characters that are useful for programming.
 These additional keys also work as a gesture area: You can slide across them with your finger to move the cursor, which makes it easier to position it precisely.